San Pierre, Indiana: Establishment

-Established and laid out in 1854, the area was originally called Culvertown, although a post office had been established as River in 1853.
 According to one local tradition, the village later took the name of San Pierre, named after a nearby French-Canadian saloon owner.
 The story goes that 'Pierre' built a shack some 400 feet south of the village of Culvertown and began to sell whisky there.
 As a consequence of this inducement, the town shifted slightly to the south and the name was changed to San Pierre.
 Another tradition records the village being named after a French railroad worker called 'Pierre', with San being added to provide more importance to the name.
 In any case, the name was changed simply to Pierre in 1894, possibly as a result of increasing tension between Spain and the United States, leading up to the Spanish–American War.
 Finally the name was changed back to San Pierre in 1899.